Heather Rae El Moussa Is Pregnant, Expecting First Baby With Husband Tarek - E! Online

 Heather Rae El Moussa and Tarek El Moussa are flipping out over their family news.

-The Selling Sunset cast member, who recently received a 2022 Emmy nomination, has a lot more celebrating to do.
+The Selling Sunset cast member, who recently received a 2022 Emmy nomination for the reality series, has a lot more celebrating to do.
 Heather announced that she is pregnant and expecting her first child with the Flip or Flop star, which comes less than a year after she opened up about her journey to have a baby.

 "Surprise!!!" the Netflix reality TV personality captioned her Instagram on July 13.
 "Baby El Moussa coming early 2023!!"

-The couple posted photos from their maternity photo shoot, where they both wore matching ensembles.
-Heather showcased her growing bump in a silk slip dress, while Tarek looked dapper in a button-down shirt and black slacks.
+The couple posted images from their beachy maternity photo shoot, where they both wore matching ensembles.
+Heather looked effortlessly chic in a cream-colored silk slip dress that showcased her growing bump.
+In fact, the real estate agent adorably cradled her belly in a few photos.
+Tarek dressed in a white button-down shirt and black slacks for the special occasion.
+In one picture, he sweetly knelt down and kissed his wife's belly.

 Tarek's kids, Taylor, 11, and Brayden, 6, whom he shares with ex Christina Haack Hall, were also part of the maternity shoot.
 It appeared they even dressed in theme, with Brayden rocking a "big brother" shirt.